 Securing drakes is a primary objective in League of Legends that can easily be the make or break of your victory, particularly during mid to late stages of the game when the pace picks up and the benefits added start to multiply.
 It spawns every 5 minutes so keep your eye on the timer.

 Each perk offers a key strategic advantage, though not all are immediately clear.

 - Wind Drake is good for map control -- rotating to help allies, minimal downtime when farming, maintain pressure, and of course chasing.
 When facing opponents with multiple wind drakes, be very cautious of lane roams and picks.

 - Ocean Drake is good for skirmishing and pressure and is particularly effective if you have a poke comp, or are facing a poke comp.
 It also helps minimize downtime when farming/laning and maintaining pressure around the map.
 It’s a great convenience dragon.
 When facing opponents with multiple ocean drakes, fight all in or all out, don't bother poking.
 Disengage aggressively.

-+10/20/30% additional damage as true damage to epic monsters and turrets
++16/23/30% additional damage as true damage to epic monsters and turrets

-+8/16/24% bonus attack damage and ability power
++10/17/24% bonus attack damage and ability power

-restores +4/8/12% of missing health and mana over 5 seconds when not damaged by champions or turrets within the past 8 seconds
+restores +6/9/12% of missing health and mana over 5 seconds when not damaged by champions or turrets within the past 8 seconds